-Mr. FUNG Wai Hing (appointed on 29th January 2019)
+Mr. FUNG Wai Hing

-Mr. WONG Tat Cheong, Frederick (appointed on 29th January 2019)
+Mr. WONG Tat Cheong, Frederick

 In accordance with Article 87(1) of the Company's Bye-Laws, one third of the directors (or if the number is not a multiple of three, then the number nearest to but not less than one third) will retire from office by rotation at each annual general meeting.